 The video description is “Understand by and by, Amish youth singing for great-great- grandmother.”
 I can’t make out much of the lyrics, and not sure if great-great-grandmother is present in the room or not.
-This song happens to have musical accompaniment – an Amish youth on harmonica, and someone else on guitar.
+This song happens to have musical accompaniment – an Amish fellow on harmonica, and someone else on guitar.

 Update: Thanks to several readers who recognized the song as “Farther Along”.